-Molly has written for venues including CNN, Vice, Rhizome, The Paris Review, and Punk Planet.
+Molly has written for venues including CNN, Vice, Rhizome, The Paris Review, Jacobin, The Guardian, and The Daily Beast.

 VICE: Talking About My Abortion

 When some defenders of choice talk about abortion, they often focus on edge cases: rape victims, life-threatening pregnancies, or teens who don’t know how babies are made.
 That kind of dialogue sometimes makes it seem like abortion is reserved for “other” women.
 Women who aren’t like them.
 Which, despite all delusions of enlightenment, is exactly what I thought when at 20, I realized I had an embryo growing inside of me.

 CNN: My Arrest at Occupy Wall Street